 Land ownership within the Extraction Plan Area is shown in Figure 3.
-Land within the Extraction Plan Area is overlain by a combination of private landholdings, crown land and public roads.
+Land within the Extraction Plan Area is overlain by a combination of private landholdings, crown land, Austar owned land and public roads.
 The private landholdings include residential dwellings and farm infrastructure (sheds, dams, etc).

-The topography of the Extraction Plan Area is generally characterised by low undulating hills and creek flats associated with an un-named tributary of Quorrobolong Creek.
-Elevations within the area range from approximately 130 metres to 160 metres (AHD).
+The topography of the Extraction Plan Area is generally characterised by low undulating hills and creek flats associated with Quorrobolong Creek and its unnamed tributaries.
+Elevations within the area range from approximately 115 metres to 160 metres Australian Height Datum (AHD).

-Austar has a comprehensive consultation program to facilitate access for monitoring and potential remediation activities within the Extraction Plan Area, and has already secured access to significant areas of land subject to this plan prior to any potential impacts from subsidence occurring.
-In particular, Austar has secured access to all properties that are within the 20mm subsidence affectation area caused by extraction of Longwall LWB2 which is planned for extraction during Q3 2016.
+Austar has a comprehensive consultation program to facilitate access for monitoring and potential remediation activities within the Extraction Plan Area, and has already secured access to several private properties subject to this plan prior to any potential impacts from subsidence occurring.

-Austar is significantly progressed in securing access to further private lands beyond LWB2 in order to meet Austar's obligations of DA29/95 in relation to subsidence management.
+Austar continues to consult with landholders of private lands within the Extraction Plan Area to support Austar's obligations of DA29/95 in relation to subsidence management.
 This will significantly assist in identification of public safety issues to be managed by this plan.